userdocs/qbittorrent-nox-static/README.md

 Here are a list of available options

  Use: -b  or --build-directory    Help: -h-b  or --help-build-directory
+ Use: -bs or --boot-strap         Help: -h-bs or --help-boot-strap
  Use: -n  or --no-delete          Help: -h-n  or --help-no-delete
  Use: -i  or --icu                Help: -h-i  or --help-icu
  Use: -m  or --master             Help: -h-m  or --help-master